gunnicom/SuiteDAV/README.md

   (Create the DAVServer folder if it does not exist)

-The CalDAV URL is https://YOURSUGARPATH/custom/DAVServer/calendarserver.php/calendars/USERNAME/default/
+The CalDAV URL is https://YOURSUGARPATH/custom/DAVServer/calendarserver.php/calendars/USERNAME/TYPE/

-The CardDAV URL is https://YOURSUGARPATH/custom/DAVServer/addressbookserver.php/addressbooks/USERNAME/default/ (replace YOURSUGARPATH and USERNAME)
+The CardDAV URL is https://YOURSUGARPATH/custom/DAVServer/addressbookserver.php/addressbooks/USERNAME/TYPE/

+(replace YOURSUGARPATH and USERNAME and TYPE)

+possible TYPE for CalDAV
+* default (Meetings and if enabled by configuration merged with Calls)
+* Meetings
+* Calls
+* Events

+possible TYPE for CardDAV:
+* Contacts (or default)
+* Leads
+* Prospects
+* Users

 https://sourceforge.net/projects/outlookcaldavsynchronizer/ will have unsuccessful connection test (The specified URL does not support calendar access) but it still works